amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Model Training

 The model trained using a keras generator that takes random images from the Udacity provided data set, do the different data processing, augmentation and cropping then returns a specified number of training image and steering angles.
-Batch size of 256 has been chosen with training the model for 10 epochs.
-In each epoch, we generated 20224 images.
+Batch size of 128 has been chosen with training the model for 10 epochs.
+In each epoch, we generated 100K images.
 I did not use validation, the used metric was to choose the final model is if the car can drive the whole track 1 smoothly without any problems.

 ## Model Testing
-The performance of the model on the track 1 (which the original data was collected), The model is able to drive the car around track 1 ( tested with throttle speed 0.2)
+The performance of the model on the track 1 (which the original data was collected), The model is able to drive the car around track 1 ( tested with throttle speed 0.27)

-For track 2 I had to increase the throttle to 0.27 at least to be able to climb up the slope of the track, model passed the first 6 turns until the very tight right turn so I think the model needs to be more general to work on the second track.
+For track 2, model passed the first 9 turns until the very tight right turn so I think the model needs to be more general to work on the second track.

 ## Conclusion